davidmurdoch/easy-pbkdf2/README.md

 }
 ```

-You can also have easyPbkdf2 generate the salt for you by omitting the `salt` parameter:
+You can also use EasyPbkdf2 to generate the salt for you by omitting the `salt` parameter:

 ```js
 easyPbkdf2.secureHash( password, function( err, passwordHash, newSalt ) {